-The formal instruction offered on Saturdays is intended primarily for Novices.
+The formal instruction offered on Saturdays and (in summer) Sundays is intended primarily for Novices.
 Anyone with a rating of Junior or higher can give windsurfing lessons for either lesson credit or work credit.
 The skills demonstrated depend on the skill levels of the people taking the lesson but generally include most or all of the following: